 Fifth of Neanderthals' genetic code lives on in modern humans The Guardian - January 29, 2014

 Traces are lasting legacy of sexual encounters between our direct ancestors and Neanderthals from 65,000 years ago.
 The last of the Neanderthals may have died out tens of thousands of years ago, but large stretches of their genetic code live on in people today.
 Though many of us can claim only a handful of Neanderthal genes, when added together, the human population carries more than a fifth of the archaic human's DNA, researchers found.
-The finding means that scientists can study about 20% of the Neanderthal genome without having to prise the genetic material from fragile and ancient fossils.
+The finding means that scientists can study about 20% of the Neanderthal genome without having to prize the genetic material from fragile and ancient fossils.
 The Neanderthal traces in our genetic makeup are the lasting legacy of sexual encounters between our direct ancestors and the Neanderthals they met when they walked out of Africa and into Eurasia about 65,000 years ago.

 Which parts of us are Neanderthal?
 Our genes point to skin and hair NBC - January 29, 2014